EddieYang211/localLLM/README.md

    name together with `gguf` in the search query (e.g. `gemma gguf`).

-For a quick start, `quick_llama()` defaults to `gemma-3-4b-it.Q4_K_S.gguf`, an instruction-tuned Gemma 3 model that downloads automatically on first use.
+For a quick start, `quick_llama()` defaults to `Llama-3.2-3B-Instruct-Q5_K_M.gguf`, an instruction-tuned Llama 3.2 model that downloads automatically on first use.
 You can swap in any other GGUF model by passing a different URL or local path; refer to the function reference for the `model` argument to see all available options.